Trail Manager: California Department of Fish and Wildlife | Contact North Central Region (916) 358-2900

 Rules: Foot and bike only.
 Dogs on leash.
 No motorized vehicles.
 Stay on trails.
 No smoking, No littering.
 Keep all cattle gates on the trail closed.

-Trailhead: The trailhead is located off of Mooney Flat road in Smartsville, CA. From the intersection of Hwy 49 and Hwy 20 near Grass Valley, drive 13 miles toward Smartsville, turn right (North) on Mooney Flat Road.
+Trailhead: The trailhead is located off of Mooney Flat Road in Smartsville, CA. From the intersection of Hwy 49 and Hwy 20 near Grass Valley, drive 13 miles toward Smartsville, turn right (North) on Mooney Flat Road.
 If you see the Yuba County sign on Highway 20, you have gone too far.
 Once you are on Mooney Flat Road, drive approximately ¼ mile.
-Turn left into small, unmarked parking lot area.
-Park and walk to trailhead on the left side of the dirt road (before the gate).
+Look for a green Black Swan Preserve sign.
+Turn left into small, parking lot area.

 If coming from Yuba City/ Marysville area, head East on Highway 20.
 Be on the lookout after passing the California Department of Forestry (CDF) Fire station on the left.
 Soon after you enter Nevada County, turn left onto Mooney Flat road.
 Head down Mooney Flat approximately a 1/4 mile and look for the dirt parking lot on the left.
 Turn down into the lot and park.
 There is a trail head sign leading visitors from the parking lot onto the trail.